Last updated December 14, 2022.

 Unfortunately, stress can cause you to disconnect from the people you care about when you could benefit from connecting with them the most.

 Also, holding a grudge increases cortisol and decreases oxytocin.

 You can increase oxytocin and reduce cortisol by forgiving yourself and others.

 Neurotransmitter tests are notoriously inaccurate.

-They can’t test for levels in your brain so instead they test for levels in the blood, saliva or urine.
+They can’t test for neurotransmitter levels in the brain, so instead they test for levels in the blood, saliva, or urine.

 However, the expert consensus is that these levels have no bearing on what’s going on in the brain.